LilNick0101/LLM-and-MCP/README.md

 For the overall results, the detection agent achieved a mean precision of 63.90% and a mean recall of 53.97%.
 For the Automated Exploit Generation part, I achieved a PoC success rate of 30.45% across 266 vulnerabilities.

 The full thesis can be found [here](./thesis.pdf), and the source code can be found inside the [`code`](./code) folder.

+**Disclaimer**: this tool should be used only for educational purposes and on applications that you have permission to test.
+The author is not responsible for any misuse of the tool.